Juniper/vSRX-AWS/CLI_tool/README.md

   vpc-create    Create a new VPC vpc-show      Show VPC parameters wait          Wait vSRX fpc online

 EXAMPLE
 -------

-An example command to create a VPC, subnets, route-tables and deploy a vSRX instance with DestNAT is in the file "launch_vsrx_dnat_web_ecs.sh".
+An example command to create a VPC, subnets, route-tables and deploy a vSRX instance is in the file "log.txt".

-Edit the file to update the Key filenames before you execute the shell script.

-One such complete execution of the tool is in the success_log.txt file.
+One such complete execution of the tool is in the log.txt file.